stratisMarkou/random-walks/random-walks/book/topology/001-metric-spaces.md

 :::{prf:lemma} Limits in metric spaces are unique
-:label: topology-lemma-limits-in-metric-spaces-are-unique
+:label: topology:lemma-limits-in-metric-spaces-are-unique
 Suppose $(X, d_X)$ is a metric space and $(x_n)$ is a sequence in $X$ such that $x_n \to x$ and $x_n \to x'$ for some $x, x' \in X.$
 Then $x = x'.$
 :::

 :::{dropdown} Proof: Limits in metric spaces are unique Let $(X, d_X)$ be a metric space and $(x_n)$ be a sequence in $X$ such that $x_n \to x$ and $x_n \to x'$ for some $x, x' \in X.$
-By the {ref}`non-negativity, symmetry and the triangle inequality of metrics<topology-def-metric-space>` we have that
+By the {ref}`non-negativity, symmetry and the triangle inequality of metrics<topology:def-metric-space>` we have that

 $$0 \leq d(x, x') \leq d(x, x_n) + d(x_n, x') = d(x_n, x) + d(x_n, x')$$